cberzan/django-anger/README.md

-Tools and hacks for using Django "in anger".
+Tools and hacks for using Django _in anger_.

 http://english.stackexchange.com/questions/30939/is-used-in-anger-a-britishism-for-something